rossetti/KSLBook/docs/07-Chapter7.md

 The resulting array, $a_i$ holds the generated event times.
 This algorithm is discussed further in [@ross1997introduction].
 The algorithm generates a rate 1.0 Poisson process and transforms the resulting event times to the times on the $m^{-1}(t)$ axis.
 The resulting event times will be from a non-homogeneous Poisson process.

 The KSL provides classes for piecewise constant and piecewise linear rate functions and their inverse cumulative rate functions.

+***
+::: {.example #exPWRate name="Piecewise Constant Rate Function"}
 The following example illustrates how to setup a piecewise linear rate function and generate from it using a `NHPPEventGenerator` instance.

 ```kt
 class NHPPPWLinearExample(parent: ModelElement, f: PiecewiseRateFunction, name: String? = null)